DoclerLabs/hexWorkshop/hexInject/slides_content.md

    - Annotation for any method
    - Called automatically as a last thing when all dependencies are satisfied
    - *note*: This method is called every time when dependencies are satisfied
-     - (calling Injector.injectInto(x) twoice will invoke the PostConstruct method twice)
+     - (calling Injector.injectInto(x) twice will invoke the PostConstruct method twice)

 --